-The Ultimate Guide to Installing OML4Py Server
+Step-by-Step Guide to Installing the OML4Py Server in Oracle Database

 Tired of moving massive datasets just to run your Python models?
 It’s a common headache for data scientists, dragging GBs of data out of the database just to process it locally.

 There is a better way.
-Oracle Machine Learning for Python (OML4Py) lets you harness the speed and scale of the Oracle Database right from your favorite Python environment.
+Oracle Machine Learning for Python lets you harness the speed and scale of the Oracle Database right from your favorite Python environment.
 Instead of bringing the data to the code, you bring the code to the data.

 Ready to build a robust, high-performance ML platform?
-Just follow these steps derived from a real-world installation.
-So let’s get started.
+Just follow these steps derived from a real-world Oracle Machine Learning for Python setup.
+Let’s get started.

 OML4Py requires a specific, shared installation of Python within your Oracle environment.
 We aren’t just downloading an installer here; we are going to build Python 3.13.0 from the source to ensure it works seamlessly with your database.